 During the season the surf club holds Surf Rescue Certificate (SRC) and Bronze Medallion qualifying courses.
 You must hold an SRC or Bronze Medallion to be a patrolling surf lifesaver.

-The date of our next SRC and Bronze course will be published here and also on our Facebook page.
-For more information please contact our Chief Training Officer, Wayne Foster at .
+Our next new SRC and Bronze course will commence with registration and an induction session on Wednesday 31 October 2018 and will run on Wednesday evenings and Saturday mornings throughout November.
+For more information contact our Chief Training Officer, Wayne Foster at .

 Once you hold your SRC or Bronze Medallion you can sign up here https://signup.com/go/MhNZskS to patrol.